max-talanov/1/TED/intro.md

 some progress in the automation but still the system was:

 * too fragile
-* had redundant and stupid rules
+* had redundant and restrictive rules
 * was unable of the self-development

 So we had to use different approach.